 MISSION & OBJECTIVE

 Portland FIlm Festival is a non-profit organization dedicated to nurturing filmmakers and audiences, and to celebrating the power of a good story.
-The festival focuses on the people, ideas, technology, skills and artistry behind filmmaking and provides both entertaining and educational opportunities to the public.
-The festival is anchored with three nights of outdoor screenings, offering its filmmakers one of the largest audiences available on the West Coast.
-The proud support of the City of Portland makes the festival possible.
+The festival focuses on the people, ideas, technology, skills and artistry behind filmmaking and provides both entertaining and educational opportunities to filmmakers and the public.

 ABOUT THE FESTIVAL

 Our festival brings cinema to the people.
-Easily accessible by plane, boat, train, bike or vehicle, Portland is a unique hub of creativity.
+Portland is a unique hub of creativity.
 It's the silicon forest -- a place of great beauty and friendliness.
 Come to our festival if you are a film enthusiast and would like to network with other film lovers.

-The Portland Film Festival seeks to bring filmmakers from around the world together with the locals to celebrate films.
+The Portland Film Festival seeks to bring filmmakers from around the world together with the locals to celebrate.
 This is a chance to highlight your latest project, while enjoying what other filmmakers have to offer, participate in a workshop or learn from other professionals.